ClementNerma/Rave/docs/master.md

 * `{ a, b, c }` produces an implicit object (implicit structure type) ;
 * `{ # a, b, c }` produces a map (`Collection<T>`)

-### Multiple assignments
+### Destructuring assignments

-Structures and dictionaries allow to perform multiple assignments at once.
+Structures and dictionaries allow to perform multiple assignments at once by _destructuring_ an object.
 Let's consider the following (implicit) object:

 ```sn
 val hero = {